-Food justice & Land Restoration
+Food Justice & Land Restoration

-This consists of the following programs and agendas…
+This consists of the following community offerings:

-Indigenous Food Care Packs (Food distribution)
+Indigenous Food Care Packs

 Food Forest